decameters/liz-real-estate/README.md

 ## Pro Mode

+## Pro Mode

-- [ ] Ability to update an existing record using a modal.
+- [ ] Ability to update an existing record using a pop up (modal).
 You will need to research libraries that support modals (e.g. [Sweet Alert](https://sweetalert.js.org/) or [ui-bootstrap](https://angular-ui.github.io/bootstrap/))
+- [ ] Display the least expensive property featured at the top of the page.
+- [ ] Ability to search or filter by various parameters (try doing this in Mongo instead of Angular)